Kathy Giusti

-In 1996, Kathy Giusti was diagnosed with multiple myeloma, an incurable blood cancer.
-When diagnosed, Giusti was 37 years old and was given three years to live.
-At the time of her diagnosis, there were no new treatments in the pipeline for multiple myeloma.
-In 2022, Kathy was diagnosed with early-stage breast cancer as well.

 Career

 Early career

-Kathy held executive positions with increasing responsibility in consumer marketing with Gillette/Procter & Gamble and in the pharmaceutical sector of the healthcare industry with Merck & Co. and G.D.
+Giusti held executive positions in consumer marketing with Gillette/Procter & Gamble and in the pharmaceutical sector with Merck & Co. and G.D.
 Searle & Company (now Pfizer).

 The Multiple Myeloma Research Foundation

-In 1998, with her identical twin sister Karen Andrews, Kathy Founded the Multiple Myeloma Research Foundation (the MMRF).
-The MMRF’s mission is to accelerate a cure for each and every multiple myeloma patient.
+In 1998, with her identical twin sister Karen Andrews, Giusti founded the Multiple Myeloma Research Foundation (the MMRF).
+The MMRF’s mission is to accelerate a cure for multiple myeloma patients.

-As Founder, President, CEO, and Chief Mission Officer Kathy has led the MMRF in establishing partnerships and collaborative research models in precision medicine including the Multiple Myeloma Research Consortium (MMRC), the MMRF CoMMpass™ study, CureCloud, the Right Track, and the Myeloma Investment Fund.
+As founder and CEO, Giusti has led the MMRF in establishing the Multiple Myeloma Research Consortium (MMRC), the MMRF CoMMpass™ study, CureCloud, the Right Track, and the Myeloma Investment Fund.

 Under Giusti the MMRF has raised more than $500 million to fund research, 15 drugs have been approved to treat multiple myeloma, and many clinical trials are underway.
 These efforts have accelerated the pace at which treatments are brought to patients and more than tripled patients' survival.

 Harvard Business School (HBS)

 Giusti joined the Harvard Business School faculty as Senior Fellow, Co-Chairing the HBS Kraft Precision Medicine Accelerator, a $20 million endowed program provided by Robert Kraft and the Kraft Family Foundation.

-The Kraft Accelerator has convened more than 300 leaders from throughout the healthcare and precision medicine ecosystem, from different disease states, and from the investment community.
-The Kraft Accelerator has identified and published best practices for accelerating cures and created The Kraft Precision Medicine Accelerator Playbook for Cures.
+The Kraft Accelerator created The Kraft Precision Medicine Accelerator Playbook for Cures.

-Giusti has co-led the formation of the Kraft Accelerator Leadership Forum, a group of CEOs from disease-focused foundations working together to address the most important challenges, share best practices, and accelerate precision medicine models.